Kenneth Tickell

 Tickell was born in Lancashire in 1956.
 Having first learned the violin, he began playing the organ, before entering Coventry School of Music.
 In 1976 he won an organ scholarship to the University of Hull, where his teachers included Simon Lindley; he graduated in 1978, by which time he had earned the Fellowship of the Royal College of Organists (FRCO), and married Philippa (Pippa) James.
 Tickell had practical engineering skills as well as musical ability.
-In 1977 he assisted with the assembly of a Holdich organ in a Hull church, and after graduating he joined the staff of builder Grant, Degens and Badbeer, in Northampton, intending to learn the trade of organ building and especially voicing.
+In 1977 he assisted with the assembly of a Holdich organ in a Hull church, and after graduating he joined the staff of builder Grant, Degens and Bradbeer, in Northampton, intending to learn the trade of organ building and especially voicing.
 One of his earliest tasks was alterations to a 1966 Walker organ at Downing College Chapel, Cambridge.

 By 1982, GD&B was in decline, and Tickell left to establish his own firm, Kenneth Tickell and Company, in a converted barn, still in Northampton, where he also worked as parish organist.
 He was a careful businessman and built up over three years, during which he moved to a former baker's shop, before building his first complete instrument, which he displayed at the St. Albans International Organ Festival in 1985.
 Here he met John Rowntree, a consultant on many organ schemes in Roman Catholic churches, and the two worked together on several of his early projects, notably including his Opus 26, at Douai Abbey, near Reading.
 This marked an inflexion in the business: Tickell never stopped making chamber instruments and smaller organs, but they moved into new, larger premises, and the staff grew to nine or ten as larger commissions began to arrive.
 Like Peter Collins, Tickell was known for striking casework designs, though he would also work to more traditional styles, or within existing casework, where required.
 In the mid 1990s he met an American lecturer, Bruce Case, who was on an exchange at Cranfield Institute of Technology.
 Case wanted to learn woodworking skills, and Tickell traded this for expertise in computer aided design, which he then used to develop and execute designs more quickly and consistently.
 This, alongside his careful approach to business and especially contract writing, led to a reputation for delivering on time and on budget, sometimes despite the client.